BridgesUNCC/lm_as_code/Implementation.md

 creates are all inherited from `AnimatedObject` (the renderer version of the object).

 Note that anything that renders in manim is a mobject, including groups of things.
 So in a graph, a vertex is a mobject, its label is a mobject, and there is probably a group that contains both.
 (It's a bit like SVG in a way.)

+These animated object will be passed each thing that happen to them through the animate function.
+That function will do the internal changes that the animation cause and will return a list of manim Animation.
+They are things like "move this", "change the color of that", "fade this in" type of operations.

 ### TTS